 |

-Bogotá, also Santa Fe de Bogotá, city in central Colombia, capital of the country, coextensive with Bogotá Capital District.
+city in central Colombia, capital of the country, coextensive with Bogota' Capital District.
 It is located at an elevation of about 2640 m (about 8660 ft) on a mountain-rimmed plateau high in the Cordillera Oriental of the Andes Mountains. |

-View of a Governmental residence in downtown Bogota'.
+Governmental building in downtown Bogota'.
 The "emerald

-street" (Avenida Jimenez) is nearby. |
+street" (Avenida De Jimenez) is nearby. |

-I still dream of this!.
+I still dream of this.
 Emerald crystal specimen in calcite from Muzo.

 These are called "gangas" among Colombian emerald dealers.

-This particular exceptional specimen was approx. 7"long x4"
+This particular exceptional specimen was approx. 7"

 wide, with top colored, perfectly formed crystals.
 The center crystal